 El Chulo

-El ChuloPhoto © artist's Instagram
+El ChuloPhoto © Instagram of the artist

-In Cuba, he worked as a backup singer for Chocolate MC, with whom he recorded the song that propelled him to fame and inspired him to start making music.
-He owes his nickname "El Chulo" to his mother, who gave it to him as a reference to the fact that only her son could live off her.
+In Cuba, he worked as a backup singer for Chocolate MC, with whom he recorded the song that propelled him to fame and led him to start making music.
+He owes his nickname, El Chulo, to his mother, who gave it to him to signify that only her son could live off of her.

 In 2018, he joined the spectacular concert in Miami featuring Gente de Zona, Marc Anthony, Leoni Torres, Diana Fuentes, and other Cuban artists.